Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Mr. Nguyen Tan Hien, Vice President of the Vietnam Pepper and Spice Association (VPSA), 2024 will be a very difficult year for the Vietnamese pepper industry, as the inventory carried over from 2023 is at its lowest level in the past 5 years.

-Output in 2023 is about 180,000 - 190,000 tons, but 264,000 tons have been exported.
-In mid-November 2023, pepper prices increased to nearly 90,000 VND/kg, but export enterprises wanted to collect a few hundred tons of goods but could not.
+Output in 2023 will reach about 180,000 - 190,000 tons, but 264,000 tons have been exported.
+In mid-November 2023, pepper prices increased to nearly 90,000 VND/kg, but export enterprises could not collect several hundred tons of goods.
 The above two factors show that the amount of pepper in the population is still very low.

 It is forecasted that in 2024, pepper production in major countries such as Vietnam, India, Indonesia, and Brazil will reach its lowest level in the past 5 years and will also be the year when pepper imports to Vietnam will be lower than in 2023 and previous years.